 You’ll begin and end your trip in this iconic Latin American city!

 Travel by horse, boat, and foot through several of Cuba’s Central and Western provinces to some of the island’s most remote destinations.
-Participate in mangrove restoration and sea turtle conservation efforts along the Rio Zaza and in Maria de la Gorda.
+Participate in mangrove restoration and sea turtle conservation efforts in Maria de la Gorda.
 Relax on the beaches of secluded keys only accessible by boat and snorkel in the infamous Bay of Pigs.
 Wander the streets of Havana and Trinidad as you marvel at Cuba’s extensive history and architecture that spans over five centuries.

 Depart from Miami, USA, for Havana, Cuba on Tuesday evening (6:30pm).
 Your Rustic Pathways staff will greet you upon arrival and take you to the Hotel Copacabana for an introduction and to get some sleep before your real Cuban adventure begins.

 Upon arrival to Havana, you’ll travel to La Guabina, an ecologically responsible horse ranch tucked into the hills of Pinar del Rio, Cuba’s westernmost province.
 Here you’ll have an orientation and introduction with your group and experience your first taste of Cuban cuisine.